octo-technology/OpenTezos/docs/deploy-a-node/introduction.md

 authors: Maxime Sallerin and Thomas Zoughebi
 ---

 This module will guide you into the complete installation and setup of your own Tezos node on Ubuntu and Mac OS.
-You will also see a few examples to use it.

 In this chapter, the reader will grasp what a node is.